ovenbakedgoods/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

-1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for. useRouteMatch lets us use history.
+With this we can navigate history and location
 1. How would you explain form validation to someone who has never programmed before?
+Form validation is just making sure the buttons can be clicked and send data and text can by typed where it should
-1. In 1-2 sentences, define end to end testing.
+1. In 1-2 sentences, define end to end testing. end to end testing is a testing of the whole system.
+This is beyond integration testing and unit testing.

 ## Instructions